CU-CRD-app/psych-capstone/docs/gh-pages.md

 # Year Three Notes

 Staging deployment automated through GHA.
 See `.github/workflows/frontend.yml`.
 This workflow will build and deploy the front-end to https://github.com/CU-CRD-app/psych-capstone-frontend-testing.
+To see build logs, go to the [actions](https://github.com/CU-CRD-app/psych-capstone/actions) tab.

 # Year Two Notes